ChiaraRic/Internship/README.md

-# Evaluating Social Learning Strategies:
-# The Impact of Skill Dependencies and Meta-Learning in an Agent-Based Model
+# Evaluating Social Learning Strategies: <br /> The Impact of Skill Dependencies and Meta-Learning in an Agent-Based Model

 Research Master Psychology Internship at the University of Amsterdam